iancoralogix/coralogix-customer-sandbox/README.md

 ## Deployment Steps
 1. Ensure `CORALOGIX_PRIVATE_KEY` and `CORALOGIX_RUM_KEY` are exported in your shell.
 2. Run `./run.sh`
 3. Wait for the script to finish.
-It will display a LoadBalancer URL for the demo’s frontend.
+It will display a URL for the demo’s frontend.

 ## Verification
 - After the script is complete, open the printed URL in a browser.